vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 compunit, would it be a script or a module.

-_Note:_ In the previous section I used pairs of `OUTER::` to reach the setting symbol teable.
+_Note:_ In the previous section I used pairs of `OUTER::` to reach the setting symbol table.
 This is because Rakudo installs an additional empty lexical scope between a compunit and its setting.
-The purpose of the scope is technical and not relevant to our subject.
+The purpose of this scope is technical and not relevant to our subject.
 The pseudo-code example above doesn't reflect this fact.

-It would also worth noting that a setting is not necessarily about what compiler installs for you by default.
+It would also be worth noting that a setting is not necessarily about what compiler installs for you by default.
 For example, theoretically Rakudo allows use of a custom made setting (which could be pre-compiled by the user).
-For example, Rakudo distribution contains _RESTRICTED_ setting which is installed under `<your_Rakudo_path>/share/perl6/runtime/RESTRICTED.setting.<backend_extension>`.
+For example, the Rakudo distribution contains _RESTRICTED_ setting which is installed under `<your_Rakudo_path>/share/perl6/runtime/RESTRICTED.setting.<backend_extension>`.
 It's source is very simple and easy to grok and can be found in `src/RESTRICTED.setting` under Rakudo sources root.
-The purpose of it is to restrict certain unsafe features like socket and file handles, filesystem manipulations, external processes.
+The purpose of it is to restrict certain unsafe features like socket and file handles, filesystem manipulations, and external processes.

 Unfortunately, while writing this section I realized that the support of custom setting is currently broken in Rakudo.
 Though I have a guess as to how to get it